 Here are the best machine embroidery threads available on the market today:

 The most widespread embroidery thread, Rayon is popular because of its high sheen and resilience, holding up to high stitching speeds without getting frayed.
 Available in hundreds of vibrant colors, they are also available in multi-colored varieties which are twist threads, as in two or more colors combined together to make up a single strand.

-Polyester threads are affordable, widely available and are just as colourful as Rayon, but maybe not as bright though.
-However, you can be sure that polyester threads won’t ever shrink, fade away or bleed into other colours.
+Polyester threads are affordable, widely available, and are just as colorful as Rayon, but maybe not as bright though.
+However, you can be sure that polyester threads won’t ever shrink, fade away or bleed into other colors.

-They are also bleach resistant, which makes them perfect for clothes which can be expected to be washed multiple times- for example, children’s clothes and towels.
+They are also bleach resistant, which makes them perfect for clothes that can be expected to be washed multiple times- for example, children’s clothes and towels.

 The best cotton comes from long-staple Egyptian cotton which is super strong and also, absolutely free of lint.